A Detailed Guide to the Cologne Christmas Market [2023]

 At the top of each stall was a gnome, and each gnome was doing something a little different, from sleeping to cooking to rappelling to skiing.

 The market really embraced the woodland theme, too, from bar tables being large logs to a little woodland animal scene set up in one corner.
+Perfect place to capture some photos.
 Adding to the rustic feel, one of the market stalls was a blacksmith shop adding to the ambiance with it’s sights and sounds – and of course you could watch demonstrations and purchase freshly made wares.

 Altmarkt